andersonlribeiro/challenge/README.md

 * Continuous integration usage (for deploy, testing, quality assurance)
 * Documentation (at least a basic README)
 * Automated server setup (usage of Chef, Ansible, Saltstack, Docker, Vagrant, ...)
+* Communication through issues / pull requests

 * for using VIM you get extra points (of course) :)

-* Communication through issues / pull requests

 Topic | fulfilment criteria | points
 --- | --- | ---
-source control | is using a source control system mercurial, cvs, git ... | 20 Continuous Integrating | using CI for automating tests, deploy, quality checks | 15 Documentation | has a README describing what it does, how to set it up, comments/docs in code where required | 10 Server automation | is familiar with server setup automation | 5
+source control | is using a source control system mercurial, cvs, git ... | 20 Continuous Integrating | using CI for automating tests, deploy, quality checks | 15 Documentation | has a README describing what it does, how to set it up, comments/docs in code where required | 15 Server automation | is familiar with server setup automation | 5 Issues/pull requests | giving constructive feedback and suggesting solutions | 10

 ### Code